CloudVLab/qwiklabs-content-bundle-spec/github-lab-bundle.md

 The lab bundle MUST specify a `default_locale`.
 It corresponds to the locale that the lab is originally authored in.
 Authoring tools can use this as a hint to notify localizers when content in the default locale is updated.
 Also, it provides a hint to the learner interface about which locale to display if an instruction/resource is not localized for the learner's current locale.

+Add an additional locale specific file of the form "qwiklabs.xx.yaml" for each locale to be included.
+For example, Japanese entries would be in a file named "qwiklabs.ja.yaml".
+Within a single piece of content, be sure to use consistent `ids` across all the "qwiklabs.xx.yaml" files for data that contains lists of objects.

 ### Lab attributes

 attribute              | required | type        | notes